dskt-cc/bugs/README.md

 │   ├── SECURITY.md
 │   └── JSON_SCHEMA.md
 ├── patched.json
+├── known.json
-└── known.json
+└── LICENSE
 ```

 ## Bug Reporting

 Before submitting a bug report:
-1. Check if the bug is already reported in [known.json](./known.json)
+1. Check if the bug is already reported in [known.json](known.json)
-2. Check if it was recently fixed in [patched.json](./patched.json)
+2. Check if it was recently fixed in [patched.json](patched.json)
 3. Use the bug report template when creating a new issue

 ### Severity Levels